Adithyaprahasith/Tableau-Dashboards-by-Adithya/Youtube Spam Abuse Analytics Dashboard/readme.md

 ## 📌 Limitations of Current Analysis
 - Data for Moderators activity , spam review dates, escalated comments activity is not availble in this dataset
-- i suggest, adding these details to the dataset in the future would be beneficial to streamline the SLA Complaince tracking.
+- I suggest, adding these details to the dataset in the future would be beneficial to streamline the SLA Complaince tracking.

 ---
 - By Adithya Prahasith.